liupfskygre/metagenomics-workshop-1/source/reads-qc/qtrim.rst

 		-s ~/mg-workshop/results/quality_check/sickle/$SAMPLE/qtrim.unpaired.fastq \
 		-q 20 -l 20

-Chek what files have been generated.
+Check what files have been generated.
 Do you understand each of them?

 **Question: How many paired reads are left after trimming?
 How many singletons?**